LeViteZer-Oy/LeViteZer-Protocol/README.md

 global counter
 counter = 0

-#to send to a bluetooth camera we use id 100
+#To send to a bluetooth camera we use id 100.
+#To use SDI camera id must be 1-99 and it has to be set on the camera menu.
 CAMERA_ID = 100

 # parameter id